vitalik/django-ninja/docs/docs/reference/csrf.md

 Your backend must be able to differentiate between legitimate and malicious requests.
 This can be done in several ways.

-If you are not familiar with CSRF attacks it is recommended to at leat read:
+If you are not familiar with CSRF attacks it is recommended to at least read:
 - the [Wikipedia article about CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)
 For a more complete understanding of different mitigations and their implications, you may also read:
 - the [Owasp Community Page about CSRF](https://owasp.org/www-community/attacks/csrf)